Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Free 7-Day Trial Sign Up Today

-Pimsleur French Is A Close Second To Rocket French
+Pimsleur French – A Close Second to Rocket French

 Taking the #2 spot on our list is the app from Pimsleur.
 In fact, their French program is neck and neck with Rocket’s app in several respects.

-For example, Pimsleur also offers engaging, interactive audio lessons that really help improve your listening comprehension and conversational skills, as well as a variety of drills and exercises beyond the audio lessons.
+For example, Pimsleur also offers engaging, interactive audio lessons that really help improve your listening comprehension and conversational skills, a variety of drills and exercises beyond the audio lessons, and even the opportunity to join live classes with native speakers.

 Better For Visual Learners